GMOD/twobit-js/README.md

 #### getSequenceNames

-Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** for an array of string sequence names that are found in the file
+Returns **any** for an array of string sequence names that are found in the file

 #### getSequenceSizes

-Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** for an object listing the lengths of all sequences like
-`{seqName: length, ...}`.note: this is a relatively slow operation especially if there are many refseqs in the file, if you can get this information from a different file e.g. a chrom.sizes file, it will be much faster
+Returns **any** object listing the lengths of all sequences like `{seqName: length, ...}`.note: this is a relatively slow operation especially if there are many refseqs in the file, if you can get this information from a different file e.g. a chrom.sizes file, it will be much faster